 - be open for a minimum of 33 weeks per year, during school term time

-- allow their details to be listed on the Devon Community Directory
+- allow their details to be listed on Pinpoint – a directory of service in Devon

 The funding is claimed through a secure online database therefore providers should have a business email address and internet access.

 Please note that to offer the Early Years Education Funding for 2-year-olds, you should be judged as good or outstanding by Ofsted.
 New providers who have not been inspected will be funded.

 All information on policy, procedure, systems and processes for providing the Early Years Education Funding can be found in the Local Conditions of Funding.

 If you wish to register to become funded to offer the Early Years Education Funding for 2, 3 and 4-year-olds you will need to:

 - Request a New Provider Pack from the Early Years Education Funding Helpdesk – phone: 01392 385530 or email: email@example.com